New Zealand 3 week itinerary with a baby

 Cathedral Cove

 Another must visit sight nearby is Catherdral Cove.
 The benefit of coming out of season is it’s a lot quieter and you can easily get a parking space (it gets VERY busy in summer!).
-Cathedral cove is beautiful so should definitely be on your list.
+Cathedral Cove is beautiful, so it should definitely be on your list.
 A 40 minute walk will bring you to a stunning bay and archway through the rock.
-You might recognise it from a computer screensaver!!
-Again, opt for a baby carrier as there’s a lot of steps to get down to the beach.
+You might recognise it from a computer screensaver!
+Again, opt for a baby carrier as there are a lot of steps to get down to the beach.

-If you’re still after more beaches then there’s also Cooks Beach, the longest stretch of beach in the area, or travel further afield to New Chums beach, famed for being one of the most beautiful beaches in the world.
+If you’re still after more beaches, then there is also Cooks Beach, the longest stretch of beach in the area, or travel further afield to New Chums beach, famed for being one of the most beautiful beaches in the world.

-Following our time in the Coromandel we headed back to Auckland (just under 2 hours away) for our flight back to Dubai.
-It’s fair to say we loved our time in New Zealand and it was definitely worth the very long trip to get here!
-New Zealand with a baby is totally do-able too and I’d highly recommend it!
+Following our time in the Coromandel we headed back to Auckland (just under two hours away) for our flight back to Dubai.
+It’s fair to say we loved our time in New Zealand and it was definitely worth the very long trip to get there.
+New Zealand with a baby is totally do-able too, and I’d highly recommend it!

-The Guestbook’s comment: “There’s so much to see and do in New Zealand so be careful not to be too overambitious in how much you try and see and take the time to enjoy each area.
-This is especially true when travelling to New Zealand with a baby!
-New Zealand is really easy for family travel though and very baby friendly!
-More on travelling to New Zealand with a baby and further details on each stage of our trip coming soon on the blog!”
+The Guestbook’s verdict: “There’s so much to see and do in New Zealand so be careful not to be too overambitious in how much you try and see and take the time to enjoy each area.
+This is especially true when travelling to New Zealand with a baby.
+New Zealand is really easy for family travel though and very baby-friendly.”

 Facebook Comments Box